A short definition of Presence

 Based on a longitudinal qualitative research into the practising of presence in outreach pastoral care, ‘presence’ became circumscribed as:

-For a further introduction into Presence, read the article ‘The Presence approach, an Introductory Sketch of a Practice’
+For a further introduction into Presence, read the 2002 article ‘The Presence Approach, an Introductory Sketch of a Practice’ or watch the video’s What is presence? for social workers and for nurses.

 See also: The Presence approach in New York: two intriguing examples